MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 See also:
-* [Upload a package to update an existing submission](./addons-api-reference.md#upload-a-package-to-update-an-existing-submission) in _REST API Reference for Microsoft Edge Add-ons_.
+* [Upload a package to update an existing submission](./addons-api-reference.md#upload-a-package-to-update-an-existing-submission) in _REST API Reference for updating Microsoft Edge Add-ons_.

 <!-- ====================================================================== -->